ballerina-attic/ballerina-honeycomb/README.md

         response.setJsonPayload(returnValue);
         var result = caller->respond(response);
         if (result is error) {
-            log:printError("Error sending response", err = result);
+            log:printError("Error in sending response to the client", err = result);
         }
-        // The below function adds tags that are to be passed as metrics in the traces.
+        // The below function adds tags to be passed as metrics in the message traces.
 These tags are added to the default system span.
         _ = observe:addTagToSpan("tot_requests", <string>studentData.requestCounts);
         _ = observe:addTagToSpan("error_counts", <string>studentData.errors);
     }

-    // Resource configuration for getting marksa of a particular student.
+    // Resource configuration for getting the marks of a particular student.
     @http:ResourceConfig {
         methods: ["GET"],
         path: "/getMarks/{studentId}"